Dr. Brano Kusy – Principal Research Scientist & Research Group Leader

 John McCulloch- Senior Research Engineer

 John is a research engineer currently working in CSIRO’s Data61 business.
 He has a robotics background and has previously developed and commissioned autonomous catamarans and submarines.
 For the last few years John has been managing CSIRO projects in the marine and pond aquaculture space.
 Currently John is leading a project developing situational awareness and decision support systems for mollusc aquaculture.
 Under this project CSIRO has developed and deployed a data management and visualisation system for the Tasmanian Shellfish Quality Assurance Program (TSQAP).
 This system ingests data from several different organisations, including some CSIRO developed environmental monitoring nodes and provides information relevant to public health in the context of each of the State’s shellfish growing zones.
 This information is used by TSQAP to assist their closure decision making.

 More widely, the team John works closely with, have been developing mollusc and salmon bio-sensors.
 The current generation of salmon biosensors are archival, and the current mollusc sensors are real-time.
 CSIRO’s telemetry units are providing oyster physiology (heart rate & gaping) as well as water quality (temperature, salinity, DO, depth, chlorophyll) in real-time from farms in southern Tasmania.

-Reza’s current research is in hyperspectral image processing.
-He is also interested in statistical machine learning and deep neural networks.
+Reza’s current research interest are in hyperspectral/image processing, statistical machine learning and deep neural networks.
 His previous research has mostly been around adaptive and distributed signal processing.